Support for Veteran Caregivers: When to Ask for Help

 If you or your loved is in crisis, you can contact the Veterans Crisis Line at 1-800-273-8255 and press 1, text to 838255, or chat online.

-Desert Hope Treatment Center is another option for a veteran who suffers from addiction and other mental health issues, such as depression.
-The center’s unique veterans program offers care specific to the veteran’s needs.
+Desert Hope Treatment Center is another option for a Veteran who suffers from addiction and other mental health issues, such as depression.
+The center’s unique Veterans program offers care specific to needs of service members and first responders.
 Veterans enrolled with the VA who qualify for community care may be able to attend Desert Hope at the same rate they would pay to attend a VA facility.

 - Proven addiction therapies, such as cognitive-behavioral therapy.